 In 2011 he was appointed as member of the executive board of the Deutsches Stiftungszentrum (German Foundation Center).
 He is active in consulting and managing foundations and trusts.

 Also, he regularly publishes on foundations and foundation law and holds a variety of lectureships at public and private universities in Germany.

 Professor Maren R. Niehoff was born in 1963 in Germany and currently holds the Max Cooper Chair in Jewish Thought at the Hebrew University of Jerusalem.
-She is also the head of AMIRIM, the interdisciplinary honors program in the humanities.
+She was the head of the interdisciplinary honors program in the humanities, “AMIRIM”.
+Currently, she serves as the head of a research group at the Israel Institute for Advanced Studies (2017-18).
 Her research focuses on encounters between Jews, pagans and Christians in the Greco-Roman period.
-Her recent publications include monographs on Jewish Exegesis and Homeric Scholarship in Alexandria (Cambridge University Press 2011, awarded the Polonsky Prize) and Philo of Alexandria.

 Professor Christof Rapp, born in 1964, studied Philosophy, Ancient Greek, Logic, and Philosophy of Science in Tübingen and Munich.
 He obtained his doctorate at Ludwig-Maximilians-University Munich in 1993 and his post-doctoral lecturing qualification (“Habilitation”) at the University of Tübingen in 2000.
 From 2001 to 2009, he held the Chair for Ancient and Contemporary Philosophy at Humboldt-University in Berlin.
 In 2009, he assumed the Chair for Ancient Philosophy and Rhetoric at Ludwig-Maximilians-University Munich.